mazelife/django-scaffold/docs/source/extending.rst

 .. admonition:: Note

     The positioning of the url patterns here is very deliberate.
 The regular         expression '^(?P<section_path>.+)/$' is rather  greedy and will match anything, therefore we put it last.
-Conversely, the regular expression '^admin/sections/section/' is more specific than the '^admin/' expression, so we place it first to ensure that it overrides the standard admin pages for our app.

 4. Register your Section model in the admin site
 ----------------------------------------------------